 I have been trying to put my thoughts in writing, but I never make it a priority.
 However, I am glad I post this now.

 My goal this semester is trying to get more friends, but then I am intrigued with how the ‘social system’ works.

 I am proud to say I have found some friends in Melbourne.
 All of them are Asians; Singaporean, Pakistani, Vietnamese and Chinese.
 But I don’t know why I don’t have the courage to start talking to non-Asian students.
 It’s too intimidating for me.
 Not that I don’t wanna know them better.
 I have this prejudice and it hampers my effort to further approach people.
 All I want is getting to know their way of thinking.
 I just wanna be a friend.
 But I don’t know why it’s so difficult.

 1. Chinese students are making friend with other Chinese students.

 The number of Chinese students in Monash is ridiculous.
 They are everywhere!
 60-70 per cent of my classmates are Chinese.
 Sometimes I think I am not in Australia.
-I am not saying it’s bad, I am just indicating how great this Chinese are doing.
-I am jealous that they have so many opportunities to go to good school overseas.
-I wish more Indonesians can get the chance.
-They are very competitive and they are ready for the challenges.
+I am not saying it’s bad, it’s just indicating how great this Chinese are doing.
+I am jealous they have so many opportunities to go to good school overseas.
+I wish more Indonesians could get the chance.
+They are very competitive and they are ready for the challenge.
 Imagine what will these people do in the next 5 or 10 years?
 They’ll probably be holding important positions in national or multinational companies and we need to be ready to compete with them.

 2. Non-Asian (Australian, New Zealander, European, American) are finding it easier to make friend with people whom official language is English.